Medical marijuana push kicks off in Kansas senate

 “Almost every state in the country has passed some form of medical marijuana.
 I think there’s a good possibility that we come up with a bill that will pass out,” Olson said.

-Senator Oletha Faust-Goudeau, a democratic senator from Wichita, who’s also the Ranking Minority Member in the Federal and State committee said she’s also hopeful to get something passed.
+Senator Oletha Faust-Goudeau, D-Wichita, who’s also the Ranking Minority Member in the Federal and State committee said she’s also hopeful to get something passed.

 “I think that just the atmosphere now of helping to grow our economy, but most importantly, it’s going to help individuals who have those illnesses,” Faust-Goudeau said.